dkoepsell/SimEthica-cog-epi/README.md

 # Geometry of the Good Simulation (SimEthica)

 The **Geometry of the Good Simulation** is part of the broader **SimEthica-Cog-Epi** project, which explores how ethical, cognitive, and epistemic properties emerge from agent interactions.
 This module focuses on modeling *the moral geometry of social being*—how relational obligations, trust, and contradiction debt evolve within pluralistic versus authoritarian conditions.
+This version runs on a public cerver at https://davidkoepsell.com/geometry-of-the-good-sim/index.html

 ---